Syedahmad75/Udacity-Bosch-WebServerPackerTF/README.md

 2. Exection starts from E:\Udacity-Bosch-Devops\WebServerProject\Scripts
 3. `cd E:\Udacity-Bosch-Devops\WebServerProject\Scripts`
   ![setpath](https://i.imgur.com/AZIqsbD.png)
-4. In your terminal, use the Azure CLI tool to setup your account permissions locally.Make sure that your login is already done, if not please use the `az login`
+4. In terminal, use the Azure CLI tool to setup your account permissions locally.
+Make sure that your login is already done, if not please use the `az login`
    ![setpath](https://i.imgur.com/yzu4xLX.png)

-5. you can also set the subscription name using the following command (optional but recommended)\
+5. you can also set the subscription name using the following command (recommended)\
    `az account set --name <subscriptionName>`

 ### Customization
-Make sure that you Copy the Managedimageid and change it in vars.tf file\
+Make sure to copu Managedimageid and change it in vars.tf file\
 When the image is created, copy the ManagedimageId and change it in Configuaration\vars.tf file for the variable\
 Details are in Instructions step 6.